Lavender – the quintessential oil

 There is no doubt, lavender, alongside rose, is one of the most useful, dynamic, essential oils.
 It’s beneficial properties are numerous.
 An amazing skin healing agent, Lavender’s cleansing, anti-microbial, pain relieving, calming and emotionally uplifting qualities, render it one of the best first aid oils to have in your collection – in deed, if you could only have one essential oil, then lavender would be your oil of choice.

 This evergreen woody shrub, with its slender stems topped with clusters of small highly aromatic purple or violet-blue flowers, is native to the rocky calcareous areas within the Mediterranean basin, especially France and the Pyrenees mountains of Northern Spain, North Africa and Western India.
-Historically cultivated by the Greeks, Romans and Elizabethans in England, and naturalised in Russia, Turkey, Bulgaria, Yugosphere, Australia and Tasmania.
+Historically lavender was cultivated by the Greeks, Romans and Elizabethans in England, and naturalised in Russia, Turkey, Bulgaria, Yugosphere, Australia and Tasmania.

 The wide variation and adaptability of lavender sees species growing well in climate zones from cold to subtropical.
 Lavender can tolerate moderate frost and drought, but spike lavender cannot tolerate frost.
 All lavenders are sensitive to high levels of humidity and high summer temperatures adversely affect the quality of their essential oil.
 There are 48 species of lavender with hundreds of genotypes.
 Essential oil composition will vary according to the species, altitude, rainfall, climate and geographical location of growth, and the age of the plant (1).